Your servers and web hosting hardware are the backbone of your entire business as a web hosting provider.

 - dust/particulate levels.

-Set thresholds so that they trigger alerts when any metrics go outside of optimal ranges.
 This allows you to adjust cooling systems, clear vents, reposition equipment and catch potential issues before they escalate into hardware failures.

 Physical Security

 Make sure to have strong physical security systems and protocols in place for your data centers and server rooms.
-The aim is to prevent unauthorized access that may result in tampering, equipment theft, or harm to infrastructure.

 You should utilize measures such as: